 Interest rates will probably increase over the next few years.
 If you’ve followed the news, you’ve probably heard about historically high inflation rates – increasing prices for gasoline, food, clothes, and other necessities.
 One way the government tries to stop inflation is by increasing the interest rate for U.S. Bonds, which effectively takes money out of the economy.
 Mortgage interest rates are closely tied to bond rates, which means that an extra percentage point or two can cost you thousands of dollars.
 People who buy homes now are can still benefit from mortgage rates near historic lows.

 Buying a home is almost always a good long-term investment.
 If you were a young person during the Great Recession, you might feel like home ownership is scary.
 In fact, historically buying a home is one of the safest and most important ways to build personal and family wealth.
 Home prices could level off or even fall in the short term, but most people own their home for many years.
 And while you make payments on your mortgage you’re building equity — if you keep renting your landlord is enjoying the benefits.

 It Helps to Start with Team You Can Trust

-If you feel like now is the time to buy your first home, discover your dream home, or get ready to become a homeowner, the mortgage professionals at On Q Financial can help.
+If you feel like now is the time to buy your first home, discover your dream home, or get ready to become a homeowner, the mortgage professionals at On Q Financial, LLC can help.
 We’ve helped thousands of Americans achieve the dream of home ownership by providing loan options that fit their unique needs at a monthly payment they can afford.